routexl/graphhopper/docs/web/api-doc.md

 instructions| true    | If instruction should be calculated and returned profile     | -       | The profile to be used for the route calculation. elevation   | false   | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
 Additionally a request can fail if the vehicle does not support elevation.
 See the features object for every vehicle. points_encoded   | true    | If `false` the coordinates in `point` and `snapped_waypoints` are returned as array using the order [lon,lat,elevation] for every point.
-If `true` the coordinates will be encoded as string leading to less bandwith usage.
+If `true` the coordinates will be encoded as string leading to less bandwidth usage.
 You'll need a special handling for the decoding of this string on the client-side.
 We provide open source code in [Java](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) and [JavaScript](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/webapp/js/ghrequest.js#L139).
-It is especially important to use no 3rd party client if you set `elevation=true`! debug            | false   | If true, the output will be formated. calc_points      | true    | If the points for the route should be calculated at all printing out only distance and time. point_hint       | -       | Optional parameter.
+It is especially important to use no 3rd party client if you set `elevation=true`! debug            | false   | If true, the output will be formatted. calc_points      | true    | If the points for the route should be calculated at all printing out only distance and time. point_hint       | -       | Optional parameter.
 Specifies a hint for each `point` parameter to prefer a certain street for the closest location lookup.
 E.g. if there is an address or house with two or more neighboring streets you can control for which street the closest location is looked up. snap_prevention  | -       | Optional parameter to avoid snapping to a certain road class or road environment.
 Current supported values: `motorway`, `trunk`, `ferry`, `tunnel`, `bridge` and `ford`.
 Multiple values are specified like `snap_prevention=ferry&snap_prevention=motorway` details          | -       | Optional parameter.
 You can request additional details for the route: `average_speed`, `street_name`, `edge_id`, `road_class`, `road_environment`, `max_speed` and `time` (and see which other values are configured in `graph.encoded_values`).
 Multiple values are specified like `details=average_speed&details=time`.
 The returned format for one detail segment is `[fromRef, toRef, value]`.
 The `ref` references the points of the response.
 Value can also be `null` if the property does not exist for one detail segment. curbside         | any     | Optional parameter applicable to edge-based routing only.
 It specifies on which side a query point should be relative to the driver when she leaves/arrives at a start/target/via point.
 Possible values: right, left, any.
 Specify for every point parameter.
-See similar heading parameter. force_curbside   | false   | True if the curbside parameters should lead to an exception if they cannot be fulfilled.
+See similar heading parameter. force_curbside   | true    | Optional parameter.
+If it is set to true there will be an exception in case the curbside parameters cannot be fulfilled (e.g. specifying the wrong side for one-ways).

 ### Hybrid